Example implementation of custom storage adapter

 content and for file's unique identifier. ckanext-files uses term location

-instead of identifier, so we'll do the same in our implementation.
+instead of identifier, and we'll do the same in our implementation.

 There are 4 required options in total: